mbaumer/us_hep_funding/docs/_states/MS.md

 ```
 ## SC Contracts
 ```
-This district received no SC contracts from 2012-2019
+This district received no SC contracts from 2012-2020
 ```
 ## NSF MPS Grants
-In the past 8 years, this district has received:<b> $6,414,416 </b>in NSF MPS grants.
+In the past 9 years, this district has received:<b> $7,039,653 </b>in NSF MPS grants.
 ```
   Year  Institution                  Amount ($)
 ------  -------------------------  ------------
+  2020  University Of Mississippi        15,000
+  2019  University Of Mississippi       610,237
   2018  University Of Mississippi       793,479
   2017  University Of Mississippi     1,557,072
   2016  University Of Mississippi       741,314